 - The copyright education project CopyMe released a third episode, focusing on the history of how copyright came to be.
 "On the one hand, history shows us that copyright was designed for control more than anything else and that the state got away with this for over two centuries.
 On the other hand, businesses always feared new technology and lobbied for state protection, with arguments about authors’ safety.
 These two sides have always lurked in copyright’s underbelly and, over the course of three more centuries, managed to erode all the public good that copyright was primarily designed to promote."
 (Subtitles available).

-What fandom studies have you seen?
-Write about them on Fanlore!
+What cases involving copyright and fandom have you seen?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.